 The proposed Project will operate as an energy storage project.
-At the initiation of an operating cycle, approximately 7,100 AF of water will be pumped from the lower reservoir through a large-diameter conveyance system to the upper reservoir using three variable speed, reversible pump-turbines located in the underground powerhouse and operating in pump mode.
-To generate power, water will be released from the upper reservoir and passed through the three 400 MW variable speed, reversible pump-turbine units operating in turbine mode.
+At the initiation of the cycle, approximately 7,100 AF of water will be pumped from the lower reservoir through a large-diameter conveyance system to the upper reservoir.
+To generate power, water will be released from the upper reservoir and passed through an underground powerhouse containing three 400 MW variable speed, reversible pump-turbine units.
 The Project is designed to generate for 12 hours a day of full power generation, at a maximum of 1,200 MW and a minimum of 100 MW, and pump water from the lower reservoir to the upper reservoir in about 15 hours.
-This operating cycle of pumping and generating will be dictated by market demand, but is limited to a maximum of 12 hours of generation per day at maximum generating output, without repeating the cycle during the day.
+This pumping and generation process will be dictated by market demand but is limited to a maximum of 12 hours of generation per day at maximum generating output, without repeating the cycle during the day.